 Also, ensure that you sand until perfection before applying the paint.
 Then, apply the paint and even it out to give a uniform finish.

 Frequently Asked Questions

-- Do I Need Clear Coat for Enamel Paint?
+Do I Need Clear Coat for Enamel Paint?

 However, depending on the type of enamel paint you use and the application procedure, you may or may not need the clear coat.